JaredCE/serverless-openapi-documenter/README.md

 ## Install

-This plugin works for Serverless 2.x and up and only supports node.js 14 and up.
+This plugin works for Serverless (2.x, 3.x and 4.x) and only supports node.js 14 and up.

 To add this plugin to your package.json: